Institute of Health Economics (IHE) Teaching Seminars Bachelor

 Methodology Literature review

-Meeting(s) to discuss outline 1 to max.
+Meeting(s) to Discuss Term Paper Outline 1 to max.
 3

-Performance requirements / evaluation [indicate weighting] Compulsory attendance, written part 75% and presentation 25%
+Performance Requirements / Evaluation incl.
+Weighting Compulsory attendance, written part 75% and presentation 25%

 Examiner(s) Prof. Dr. Arndt Reichert